hudsonpepper/forking-tutorial/README.md

 ## About Sporks
-sporks are the superior utensil. they are designed to outcompete forks at all stages.
+Sporks are the superior utensil.
+They are designed to outcompete forks at all stages.
 They represent an evolutionary threat to forks, and as such should be contained in natural environments where they are not native.